33rd NSW Coastal Conference 2026

 The Conference

-This joint conference will bring together over 250 delegates from a diverse range of fields, including: all aspects of coastal, estuarine and marine management, science and research, and education, planning, policy and law; and includes representatives from government, the private sector and community groups and the interested public.
+The NSW Coastal Conference has grown to become one of the most successful coastal industry events held in Australia.
+The conference will bring together over 220 delegates from a diverse range of fields, including: all aspects of coastal, estuarine and marine management, science and research, and education, planning, policy and law; and includes representatives from government, the private sector and community groups and the interested public.

 NSW Coastal Conference Papers and Presentations